Mubashwer/git-mob/README.md

 - Download and extract the appropriate binary depending on your OS from the [latest GitHub release](https://github.com/Mubashwer/git-mob/releases/latest)
 - Ensure the binary is in your `PATH` variable
+- Ensure the binary is set as executable (Linux and MacOS)

 ### With [Cargo](https://crates.io/crates/git-mob-tool):